Geometric QCD II: The Confining Twistor String and Meson Spectrum: Zero modes of Loop equation

 \section{Zero modes of Loop equation}

-Let us summarize the theory of Hodge-dual minimal surfaces and its relevance to the MM loop equation.
-For a detailed discussion and proofs of relevant theorems, the reader may look into the latest paper \cite{migdal2025geometric}, and the details of the new loop calculus without divergences can be found in \cite{migdal2025SQYMflow,ReviewPaperAM}.
+The theory of Hodge-dual minimal surfaces and its application to the MM loop equation is summarized here.
+For detailed discussion and proofs of the relevant theorems, see \cite{migdal2025geometric}; further details on the loop calculus without divergences are provided in \cite{migdal2025SQYMflow,ReviewPaperAM}.